zio/zio/docs/datatypes/test/assertion.md

 title: "Assertion"
 ---

 Assertions are used to make sure that the assumptions on computations are exactly what we expect them to be.
-An `Assertion[A]` is capable of producing _assertion results_ on an `A`.
-As a proposition, assertions compose using logical conjunction and disjunction and can be negated.
+They are _executable checks_ for a property that must be true in our code.
+Also, they can be seen as a _specification of a program_ and facilitate understanding of programs.

-Let's see an example of assertions in testing.
-If we have a function that is supposed to take two strings and returns the concatenation of them, one simple assertion is that the sum of the length of each input should be equal to the length of the output:
+Assume we have a function that concatenates two strings.
+One simple property of this function would be "the sum of the length of all inputs should be equal to the length of the output".
+Let's see an example of how we can make an assertion about this property:

 ```scala mdoc:compile-only
 import zio.test._